sourcegraph/handbook/content/departments/technical-success/support/career-growth/cs-career-framework.md

     </tr>
     <tr>
       <td class="level-summary" colspan="4">
         A particularly experienced individual who excels in their capabilities with a focus on leadership and growth; possesses unique knowledge and ability to navigate the most complex customer issues and inquiries; takes on an active role in mentoring IC1s-IC4s.
-Lead.</li>
+Staff Support Engineer</li>
       </td>
     </tr>
     <tr class="behaviors-row">